sean-gugler/DeathmazeFairPlay/README.md

 The original authors used BPL and BMI after CMP, rather than the customary BCS and BCC.
 In the general case this is bad practice, but it works in Deathmaze because the numbers being compared are always unsigned 7-bit values (in the range 0 <= A <= 127).
 (Read more about 6502 comparison logic at http://www.6502.org/tutorials/compare_beyond.html)

+The game was originally written for the Z80 instruction set of the TRS-80 and ported to 6502 for the Apple II.
+This could explain certain anomalies, such as always using indirect addressing with indexing (`lda (ptr),y`) rather than simple indexing (`lda addr,x`) where it would be more compact, or why the `A` register is used as an intermediary for loading values into `X` and `Y` rather than using `ldx` and `ldy`.

+## Development process

+Time spent: 8 weeks

+I used [Regenerator 1.7](https://csdb.dk/release/?id=149429) to disassemble and hand-label the binary program.

+## Fadden listing

+Literally one hour after I first published my work to github I coincidentally discovered Andy McFadden's excellent [disassembly listing](https://6502disassembly.com/a2-deathmaze/Deathmaze5000.html).
+From there I also discovered his tool SourceGen.
+I probably could have finished this project a few weeks sooner had I known about those.
+Oh well.

+Andy's copy of the game appears to exactly match the retail "Rev1" I have, except for one curiosity: his edition saves the game to Track 2 Sector F. I'm inclined to think that was a fan hack made at some point along the way.
+It lacks the modifications present in "Rev2" which clearly required recompiling from source ... yet Rev2 still saves to Track 3 Sector 0 same as Rev1.

 # Building from source